d2l-ai/d2l-en/chapter_introduction/index.md

 In bygone days, the crucial part of applying machine learning to these problems consisted of coming up with manually-engineered ways of transforming the data into some form amenable to shallow models.
-Unfortunately, there is only so little that humans can accomplish by ingenuity in comparison with a consistent evaluation over millions of choices carried out automatically by an algorithm.
+Unfortunately, there is only so much that humans can accomplish by ingenuity in comparison with a consistent evaluation over millions of choices carried out automatically by an algorithm.
 When deep learning took over,
-these feature extractors were replaced by automatically tuned filters, yielding superior accuracy.
+these feature extractors were replaced by automatically tuned filters that yielded superior accuracy.

 Thus, one key advantage of deep learning is that it replaces not only the shallow models at the end of traditional learning pipelines,